Putin tries to exterminate us as a nation, as Hitler tried to exterminate the Jewish people during World War II

 There was no rabbi in our village.
 Religion was banned.
 The Soviet authorities did not only oppress the Jewish but also the Orthodox religion.

 They destroyed synagogues and churches.
-My mother cultivated the Jewish tradition in her own way.
+My mother cultivated the Jewish tradition in her way.
 She didn’t brag about it.
 She did it for herself.
 In our village, there were many older Jews who had fought during the Great War.
+They said, “We don’t have to flee.
+The Germans are decent and cultured people.”
+They couldn’t possibly imagine what was waiting for us.

 I buried my 14-year-old brother Josef there, who slipped in winter and fell into the river while doing forced labour.
 But for the Germans, this was an attempted escape, and they shot him right in the ice-cold water.

-My mother was already grief-stricken because she had already lost her older son on the front, but they wouldn’t let her bury my brother for several days.
+My mother was already grief-stricken because she had lost her older son on the front, but they wouldn’t let her bury my brother for several days.

-I am seeing the faces of Ukrainian defenders who return after being held prisoners of war in Russia.
+I see the faces of Ukrainian defenders who return after being held prisoners of war in Russia.
 Their stories about the Russian occupiers’ torture chambers give me phantom pain.

 I was in the ghetto.
 I saw the devil, and I say we overestimate him a lot.
 His power is only as great as we allow it to be.

 There can be no peace without freedom and justice.
 People who believe that Putin will be satisfied with Ukraine are mistaken.